TechPrimers/contribution/README.md

 We have [Travis CI](https://travis-ci.com/TechPrimers) integrated into the TechPrimers account.
 Leverage the CI wherever necessary and show your TDD skills in writing clean and neat code.

 ## Code Scans
-By default Github scans code for vulnerabilities.
-However that's not reliable.
-Hence we leverage `Codacy` to perform scans.
-Every opensource project needs to enable `Codacy` scan.
+By default Github scans code for vulnerabilities; However that's not reliable.
+Hence we shall leverage [Codacy](https://www.codacy.com) to perform scans for all our open source projects.

 ## Code Reviews
 All submissions, including submissions by project members, require review.
 We use GitHub pull requests for this purpose.
 Consult GitHub Help for more information on using pull requests.